CC Robinson

 How would you survive?

-From first-hand accounts told me when I was in Puerto Rico recently, I can tell you how they survived the dark season after Hurricane Maria hit their island, a unique situation as all their electronic devices still technically worked.
-The nation simply had no power after the hurricane shredded the island’s power grid.
+Puerto Rican first-hand accounts chronicle how they survived the dark season after Hurricane Maria hit shredding the island’s power grid, a unique situation as all their electronic devices still technically worked.

 Where do we go from here?